-10. Reinstall the wheel ornament.
+10.Reinstall the wheel ornament.

-Put the wheel ornament into position.
+1. Put the wheel ornament into position.

-Steel wheels-Align the cutout of the wheel ornament with the valve stem as shown.
+On some models, align the cutout of the wheel ornament with the valve stem as shown.

-Press hand firmly on one side of wheel ornament and then firmly tap the other side around the edge of wheel ornament with the heel of your hand to snap into place.
+2. Press hand firmly on one side of wheel ornament and then firmly tap the other side around the edge of wheel ornament with the heel of your hand to snap into place.